aws-samples/generative-ai-cdk-constructs-samples/samples/speech-to-speech/README.md

   --output text
 ```

-The frontend can be accessed at the domain name above.
+The frontend can be accessed at the domain name above (XXXX.cloudfront.net).

 ## User creation